-Change the Wireless Router Settings
+Change the Wireless Router Settings for optimum settings

 1. Connect to your network via WiFi, or via ethernet.

-Note: An ethernet cable works a bit better, because your router will disconnect your from the wireless network for a moment while it switches channels.
+An ethernet cable works a bit better, because your router will disconnect your from the wireless network for a moment while it switches channels.

 2. Access the router configuration page by typing the router's IP address in to the address bar, and pressing enter.